Johnston County, North Carolina: Law and government

 Rick Hester is the county manager.

 Johnston County is a member of the regional Triangle J Council of Governments.

 In 2011, the Johnston County 911 Communications Center became one of four 911 agencies in the world to hold an Accredited Center of Excellence status from the National Academies of Emergency Dispatch in fire, police, and EMD protocols (giving them a Tri-ACE status).
-The dispatch has been re-accredited three times with the most recent being in 2017.
+The dispatch has been reaccredited three times with the most recent being in 2017.

 Politics

 For most of the time after the Civil War, Johnston County was a classic Solid South county, going Democratic in all but three elections from 1880 to 1964.
-However, from 1968 onward it has turned increasingly Republican, with the only breaks in this tradition being its support for third-party candidate George Wallace in 1968 and for Democrat Jimmy Carter in 1976.
-Carter's unsuccessful bid for reelection in 1980 is the last time that a Democrat has managed even 40 percent of the county's vote.
+From 1968 onward, though, it has turned increasingly Republican, with the only breaks in this tradition being its support for third-party candidate George Wallace in 1968 and for Democrat Jimmy Carter in 1976.
+Carter's unsuccessful bid for reelection in 1980 is the last time that a Democrat has managed even 40% of the county's vote.
 Despite this, Kamala Harris's 38.59% of the vote was the highest for a Democrat in 44 years, indicating that the county may be moving Democratic.

-In the 2020 North Carolina gubernatorial election, Republican Dan Forest won the county by a 17% margin over Democrat Roy Cooper.
-However in 2024, Republican Mark Robinson won the county by just 0.1%, consistent with the county's recent leftward shift.
+In the 2020 North Carolina gubernatorial election, Republican Dan Forest won the county by a 17% margin over Democrat Roy Cooper, but in 2024, Republican Mark Robinson won the county by just 0.1%, consistent with the county's recent leftward shift.